-195 Schelling, First Outline of a System of the Philosophy of Nature, trans.
+$^{196}$ Schelling, First Outline of a System of the Philosophy of Nature, trans.
 Keith Peterson, 14.

-196 Immanuel Kant, Opus Postumum, trans.
+Immanuel Kant, Opus Postumum, trans.
 Eckhart Förster, 240.

-198 Schelling, Schellings sämtliche Werke, trans.
+Schelling, Schellings sämtliche Werke, trans.
 Grant, 11:258.

-200 Schelling, Einleitung in die Philosophie (1830), trans.
+&lt;sup>201 Schelling, Einleitung in die Philosophie (1830), trans.
 Grant, 57.

-201 Schelling, First Outline of a System of the Philosophy of Nature, trans.
+&lt;sup>202 Schelling, First Outline of a System of the Philosophy of Nature, trans.
 Peterson, 14.

-that makes known the presence of an unthought background, a dark abyss (Ungrund) before which the conscious ego can at first only mumble as it meets its long forgotten maker.
-Schelling's discovery is that absolute spirit and absolute nature dependently coarise as the polarized personalities of a natural divinity.
-The finite human ego is not a priori; rather Absolute nature is prioritized, a002 since the activity whereby the objective world is produced is originally identical with that which is expressed in volition.
-206
+known the presence of an unthought background, a dark abyss (Ungrund) before which the conscious ego can at first only mumble as it meets its long forgotten maker.
+Schelling's discovery is that absolute spirit and absolute nature dependently co-arise as the polarized personalities of a natural divinity.
+The finite human ego is not a priori; rather, Absolute nature is prioritized, since the activity whereby the objective world is produced is originally identical with that which is expressed in volition.

 Everything that surrounds us refers back to an incredibly deep past.
 The Earth itself and its mass of images must be ascribed an indeterminably greater age than the species of plants and animals, and these in turn greater than the race of men.
-203 a natural cognitive agent-an organism, animal, or person-does not...operate on the basis of internal representations in the subjectivist/objectivist sense.
-Instead of internally representing an external world in some Cartesian sense, [it] enact[s] an environment inseparable from [its] own structure and actions.207

 "Philosophy," according to Schelling, "is nothing other than a natural history of our mind."
-204 The philosopher of nature "treats nature as the transcendental philosopher treats the self" 205 by coming to see how
+The philosopher of nature "treats nature as the transcendental philosopher treats the self" by coming to see how a natural cognitive agent-an organism, animal, or person-does not...operate on the basis of internal representations in the subjectivist/objectivist sense.
+Instead of internally representing an external world in some Cartesian sense, [it] enact[s] an environment inseparable from [its] own structure and actions.